Phone: (313) 444-6895

 - Participating in the IEP process, including collaboratively determining the need for physical therapy as a related service

-- Measuring and documenting student progress resulting from the designed physical therapy interventions;
+- Measuring and documenting student progress resulting from designed physical therapy interventions.

-- Teaching and training family members and educational personnel in an effort to help the student achieve his or her IEP goals;
+- Teaching and training family members and educating personnel to help the student achieve his or her IEP goals.

 - Selecting, modifying, or customizing adaptive equipment and assistive technology.

-- Serving as a liaison among school, medical personnel, and medical equipment vendors; Physical Therapists are integral members of the school-based teams that ensure a free and appropriate education for students with disabilities and prepare them for further education, employment and independent living
+- Serving as a liaison between school, medical personnel, and medical equipment vendors, Physical Therapists are integral members of the school-based teams that ensure a free and appropriate education for students with disabilities and prepare them for further education, employment, and independent living.

-Students in Physical Therapy programs at local universities come to Moses Field annually for taining by our school therapist Dionne Shell, during their clinical affiliations.
-This helps them gain experience and preparation for their roles as future Physical Therapist.
+Students in Physical Therapy programs at local universities come to Moses Field annually for training by our school therapist, Dionne Shell, during their clinical affiliations.
+This helps them gain experience and preparation for their roles as future physical therapists.